primer/octicons/CONTRIBUTING.md

 ### 3. Add or update SVG files in the `/icons` directory

+Be sure to add SVG files with the correct naming (suffix `-16` required, suffixes `-12` and `-24` are optional).
+Check for the correct viewBox inside the SVG, but do not bother with `fill`, `fill-rule`, or `clip-rule` attributes, as those are removed by the CI step "Optimize SVGs".

 ### 4. Add or update keywords in `keywords.json`

 ```diff